This Is The Most Disturbing Part Of Netflix's 'Our Father'

 Advertisement

-In 2018 the mothers and daughters successfully passed legislation in Indiana, making illicit donor inseminations illegal.
-The documentary highlights that, shockingly, there is currently no federal law preventing it in the US — likely because of the supposedly rare and unlikely circumstances of this case.
+In 2018 the mothers and daughters successfully passed legislation in Indiana making illicit donor inseminations illegal.
+The documentary highlights that, shockingly, there is currently no federal law preventing it – likely because of the supposedly rare and unlikely circumstances of this case.
 But at the end of the documentary comes this revelation: "Thanks to at-home DNA testing, 44 additional doctors have been found to have used their own sperm to inseminate fertility patients."
-It is a sickeningly high statistic that raises the question of how many more cases are out there.
+It is a sickeningly high statistic that begs the question of how many more cases are out there.

-One such disturbing case in Australia was alleged to involve Dr Norman ‘Tony’ Walker.
-When she was in her 40s, Fiona Darroch did a genetic test that suggested that she could have as many as 200-300 half-siblings around the world.
+One such disturbing case in the UK was revealed to involve the Barton clinic in London, run by British biologist Dr Bertold Wiesner and his wife, obstetrician Dr Mary Barton, from the mid 1940s to the mid 1960s.
+It was one of the first clinics in the country to offer donor insemination.
+Decades later, genetic testing suggested that almost two-thirds of the 1,500 babies that the clinic helped women to conceive were Dr Wiesner's biological children.

+Refinery29 UK reached out to the Human Fertilisation and Embryology Authority (HFEA), the UK's regulator overseeing fertility treatment and embryo research, to find out more about donor regulation in Britain.
+"If a doctor used his sperm in treatment of patients without their knowledge and consent, it would call into question whether he was fit to practice," a spokesperson iterated.
+"Fitness to practice issues are regulated by the General Medical Council so it would be down to the GMC to investigate this and take action if allegations were proven.
+Action could include striking him from the register.

+"In the highly unlikely event that a doctor at a licensed fertility clinic used his own sperm in IUI or IVF treatment without the knowledge and consent of his patients, he would not be acting 'in pursuance' of the clinic’s licence and is likely to have been committing offences under the HFE Act [Human Fertilisation and Embryology Act].
+The HFEA is not a prosecuting Authority, so if anyone in the UK were suspected of offences under the 1990 Act, the Authority would refer the matter to the police for investigation and it would be down to the police and Crown Prosecution to investigate and potentially prosecute."

 There’s no ignoring the timing of Our Father’s release just as women's legal reproductive rights in the United States have taken a devastating blow.
 At the end of the day, there is no doubt that the freedom to control one's body is intrinsic to controlling one's life.
-The documentary may feel like it is recalling an extreme story of decades ago but it plays into the same oppressive power structures that restrict women now and allow the grip exercised by men on women’s bodies to tighten ever further.
+At points, the documentary may feel like it is recalling an extreme story of decades ago, but the leniency of Cline's punishment is indicative of the same oppressive power structures that allow the restrictive grip exercised by men on women’s bodies to tighten ever further.